alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 6-third_line - Script that displays the third line of the file iacta

 feat: 7-file - Script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by new line

+feat: 8-cwd_state - Script that writes into the file ls_cwd_content the result of the commmand ls -la